 Click here to access the Online Tuition Remission Instructions

 The purpose of the Tuition Remission benefit is to enable Monmouth University employees the opportunity to pursue higher education at a reduced tuition rate for themselves, their spouse and/or eligible dependent children as defined in the newly revised Tuition Remission Policy.

 Monmouth University offers tuition remission to eligible full-time employees following the applicable waiting period, as well as their spouse and IRS dependent children.
-Tuition remission is accorded in any course of study at the University, provided that space is available.
+Tuition remission is accorded in any undergraduate course of study at the University, provided that space is available.
 Tuition remission recipients must meet normal University requirements for admission to a program of study.
-A Tuition Remission form must be submitted to Human Resources for approval each semester an employee or their eligible dependent intends to take any classes.
-Look for changes in the Tuition Remission process in 2019 as we will be moving to an automated system of approvals.
-Watch your email for launch dates.

 Eligible part-time staff and administrative employees receive up to six credits of tuition remission each semester after meeting any waiting period requirements.
+This benefit applies to part-time employees only, and not their dependents.
 Part-time teaching adjuncts are eligible for up to three credits of tuition remission during a semester in which they are teaching a minimum of three credits.
-This benefit applies to part-time employees only, and not their dependents.
+Temporary employees, on-call employees and part-time non-teaching faculty are not eligible for Tuition Remission benefits or service credits toward Tuition Remission eligibility.